jhuix-js/imark/docs/imark-features.md

   **otherwise the codeblock is tried to parse as corresponding diagrams.**

-* For example, see following [Mermaid](#mermaid) example.
+* For example, see following [Mermaid](#9-mermaid) example.

 :::

-## 1. Table
+## Table

-The following features are implemented based on the imark's table:
+The following table features are implemented based on the imark's table:

   * Gfm table
   * Cell spans over columns (optional)